University of Surrey: Students' Union

 The University of Surrey Students' Union is the sole representative body of Surrey students.
 They represent students on academic and welfare issues, as well as administering sports clubs and societies.
 The Union was incorporated as a non-profit charity in July 2011, so any takings from the Union's four commercial outlets are invested in supporting the membership side of the business.
 Four zones exist within the organisation representing Support, Voice, Community and Activity, with a sabbatical officer managing each one, as well as a president who is a member of the University Council.
 The Students' Union also organise events on a weekly basis which are held at their venues including Rubix and The Basement for students to take part in.

 In 2017 the university was specifically identified in the report by the Free Speech University Rankings as having "unfamiliar" restrictions on free speech because of a collection of its union byelaws regarding university mascot Steve the Stag: the mascot is not allowed to be depicted by students to be drinking, smoking or, as the report and subsequent articles directly quote, "involved in lewd acts".

 Subsequent editions of the Students' Union Byelaws contained a further explanatory note for this.

 Media

 StagTV is the television station run by students at the University of Surrey.
 It is primarily run from offices on the main Stag Hill campus and it also creates content for the Students' Union, through which it is a constituted group, but has editorial independence.
-Other student media on campus include Stag Radio and The Stag.
+Other student media on campus include Stag Radio and The Stag magazine.